Our use of cookies

 Parents can access the Working Parent Entitlements from the term after they have successfully applied for an age eligible child.

 Parents can access funded hours at registered childminder, both private and school based nurseries, pre-schools and some wraparound providers.
-Children could access funding up until and including the term a child turns 5 years olds, but 4 year olds attending a primary school reception will not be eligible as this is considered a full time school place.
+Children could access funding up until and including the term a child turns 5 years old, but 4 year olds attending a primary school reception will not be eligible as this is considered a full time school place.

 Answer: